Aren’t you interested in ways to improve your blog writing skills?

 Yes, transition words have a big job to do.

-Here are 3 links to authoritative sources about using transition words to improve your blog writing skills:
+Here are three authoritative sources about how to use transition words to improve your blog writing skills:

 - This SmartBlogger post explains how transition words help readers understand how your ideas relate to each other.